-National Adoption by NCA
+National Adoption & Expansion by NCA

-- NCA identified outcome measurement as a primary need in the 2010 Strategic Planning process. - After hearing about the success of OMS in Texas, NCA entered into an agreement with CACTX to adopt the system and began introducing it to additional states as a "pilot program" from January 2012 to June 2014. - Adoption of the system was divided into waves, with Chapters joining in groups each year until July 2014 and on a rolling basis thereafter, with all 50 states participating by December 2015.
+- NCA identified outcome measurement as a primary need in the 2010 Strategic Planning process. - ❖ After hearing about the success of OMS in Texas, NCA entered into an agreement with CACTX to adopt the system and began introducing it to additional states as a "pilot program" from January 2012 to June 2014. - ❖ Adoption of the system was divided into waves, with State Chapters joining in groups each year until July 2014 and on a rolling basis thereafter, with the last state (New Mexico) joining in December 2015. - ❖ The first online system, FluidSurveys, was launched in July 2014 and the survey questions were revised slightly at that time.